curityio/openid-client-ios-appauth/README.md

 ./start-idsvr.sh
 ```

-In XCode 12.5 or later run the app by opening the root folder.\
+In Xcode run the app by opening the root folder.\
-Sign in as the following preconfigured user account:
+When prompted to sign in, do so as the following preconfigured user account:

 - User: `demouser`
 - Password: `Password1`